-Carroll County Today Carroll County is bordered on the north by the Mason-Dixon Line.
+Carroll County is bordered on the north by the Mason-Dixon Line.
 The Patapsco River forms the southern border and Liberty Reservoir forms part of the eastern border.
 Carroll County is bordered on the west by the Monocacy River and Sams Creek.
 Carroll has eight incorporated municipalities: Hampstead, Manchester, Mount Airy, New Windsor, Sykesville, Taneytown, Union Bridge, and Westminster, the County Seat.

-Carroll County is located within the Baltimore-Columbia-Towson Metropolitan Statistical Area, also known as Central Maryland, which has over 2.7 million people.
+Carroll County is located within the Baltimore-Columbia-Towson Metropolitan Statistical Area, which has over 2.7 million people.
 The area also includes Baltimore City, Anne Arundel County, Baltimore County, Harford County, Howard County, and Queen Anne's County.